Reasons for Swollen Feet During Pregnancy

 Paying attention to your feet can help catch problems early and keep you comfortable.
 Start by looking at your feet each day.
 Check for color changes, swelling, cracks, or areas that feel warm or tender.
 Notice any thickened nails or changes in shape.
 Use a mirror, if needed, to see the bottoms.
 Clean your feet with mild soap and warm water, then dry them well, especially between the toes.
 Apply moisturizer to prevent dryness, but avoid the spaces between toes.
 Trim nails straight across and wear well-fitting shoes that do not rub or pinch.
 Additionally, replace worn footwear and choose socks that keep feet dry.
 Staying active can support circulation and overall foot health.
 If you notice ongoing changes or have foot discomfort, it is suggested that you schedule a visit with a podiatrist for a proper evaluation and appropriate care plan.

 Everyday foot care is very important to prevent infection and other foot ailments.
-If you need your feet checked, contact Harold Koehler, DPM from University Foot & Ankle.
+If you need your feet checked, contact Harold Koehler, DPM from University Foot & Ankle and Holly Foot & Ankle Specialist.
 Our practitioner can provide the care you need to keep you pain-free and on your feet.

 Everyday Foot Care